mahd1ar/raha/README.md

 open google chrome.

 ### open Chrome extensions tab
-click on the menu on from the top on the right side of your Chrome window, click setting to open up the settings panel, and then click "Extensions" button
+click on the menu from the top on the right side of your Chrome window, click setting to open up the settings panel, and then click "Extensions" button
 ![sceenshot of chrome settings](screenshots/Screenshot_20210131_103858.png)

 ### Load Extension (manually!)